 On December 7, 2016 OTN technicians, accompanied by DFO personnel, embarked on a trip to collect samples for further analysis.
 The majority of offshore moorings contained hundreds of Russian Hat sponges, which were collected and brought to DFO – Bedford Institute of Oceanography (BIO).
 Two mooring floats containing live samples were also brought to BIO.

-This finding and subsequent collaboration with researchers at BIO will help understand species distribution and assist with conservation efforts of marine sponges and their habitats.
+This finding, that led to a partnering between OTN and the SponGES project, will help understand species distribution and assist with conservation efforts of marine sponges and their habitats.